leoheck/developower-v2.0/README.md

-## DEVELOPOWER V2.0
+## Developower V2.0

-This a work in progress project to capture the missing schematis of the DEVELOPOWER V2.0 board for Chinese 3018 CNC's.
+This a work in progress project to capture the missing schematics of the DEVELOPOWER V2.0 board for Chinese 3018 CNC's in Kicad 5.